XIII. Procurement of Professional Services

 1. Types of Subcontracts

-Project-based professional service subcontracts require a detailed annual budget to be submitted for each year of the subcontract and the use of the Subcontract Monitoring Form (Appendix F) for oversight purposes.
+Project-based professional service subcontracts require a detailed annual budget to be submitted for each year of the subcontract and may either use the Subcontract Monitoring Form (Appendix F) for oversight purposes or their own monitoring tools so long as their tools capture all the same information that is contained on the Subcontract Monitoring Form (Appendix F).
 See Section 5 of this chapter.

-Fee-for-Service Subcontracts: OCJP requires subrecipients to use fee-for-service subcontracts for direct services to clients such as counseling services, nursing services, etc. when these services are not provided by subrecipient staff.
-Fee-for-service subcontracts do not require a detailed annual budget to be submitted for each year of the subcontract; budget information is only required in the payment Terms and Conditions section of the subcontract.
+Fee-for-Service Subcontracts: OCJP requires subrecipients to use fee-for-service subcontracts for specific and limited direct services to clients such as counseling services, nursing services, etc. when these services are not provided by subrecipient staff.
+Fee-for-service subcontracts do not require a detailed annual budget to be submitted for each year of the subcontract but do require a fee scale set for specific activities delineated in the contract and at a rate comparable to the going rate for the service within the specific community; budget information is only required in the payment Terms and Conditions section of the subcontract.
+Fee for Service Subcontracts are rarely approved, accept in specific circumstances, such as for individual therapy sessions.
+Fees should be market value for the individual service.

 2. Setting Up a Subcontract